neuralprobe/my-digital-garden/_notes/HP)-Fundamentals of Quantitative Design and Analysis.md

 ---
-title: Fundamentals of Quantitative Design and Analysis
+title: HP)-Fundamentals of Quantitative Design and Analysis
 date: 2022-12-28
 tags: computerArchitecture hennessy patterson risc isa
 ---

 # Fundamentals of Quantitative Design and Analysis

-- Chapter 1 in [Computer Architecture A Quantitative Approach (6th)](https://www.elsevier.com/books/computer-architecture/hennessy/978-0-12-811905-1) by Patterson and Hennessey (2017)
+- Chapter 1 in [Computer Architecture A Quantitative Approach (6th)](https://www.elsevier.com/books/computer-architecture/hennessy/978-0-12-811905-1) by Hennessy and Patterson  (2017)

 ---